“There is no such thing as a free lunch”

 - A trustee fee the people managing the legal structure of the investment – only usually relevant in the case of SIPPs – James Hay and Sippcentre are two examples of SIPP trustees

 - A fund management fee – this is described as OCF (ongoing charges figure), TER (total expense ratio), TAC (total annual charge), or various other three letter acronyms, and is the cause of the most controversy within the financial services profession.
 These are not payable if you are buying individual stocks and shares.
+The Funds FAQ article provides further detail on these terms.

 - An ongoing advice fee (if you engage a financial adviser)